pensjonatus/flash-fiction/blog/adrians-night-out.md

 ---
-title: "Adrian's Night Out"
+title: Adrian's Night Out
 date: '2014-06-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Adrian noticed that after a few drinks, the place got a lot more classy.
 The dim